vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 Assert all funding payments are correct when a perpetual market is suspended and then terminated via governance. (<a name="0053-PERP-041" href="#0053-PERP-041">0053-PERP-041</a>).

 The upper and lower clamp values are being correctly validated as per the [parameters defined in the spec](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0053-PERP-product_builtin_perpetual_future.md#1-product-parameters). (<a name="0053-PERP-042" href="#0053-PERP-042">0053-PERP-042</a>).

+Launch a perpetual futures market which uses the "Last Traded Price" for the "vega side price" for funding calculation.
+Submit a market update proposal to change this to a composite price with a configuration which uses the impact notional price from the order book.
+Observe that the new methodology for funding calculations is applied correctly from enactment onwards. (<a name="0053-PERP-043" href="#0053-PERP-043">0053-PERP-043</a>).